How to secure your home or office broadband Wi-Fi router

 Change the administrator login

-The admin login gives access to all the router’s options so this isn’t something you want falling into the wrong hands, especially as it can be used to access a router over the internet.
+The admin login gives access to all the router’s settings so this isn’t something you want falling into the wrong hands, especially as it can be used to access a router over the internet.

-Because the default admin login is frequently the same for every router of that make or model it’s extremely important to change this to something more unique.
+Because the default admin login is frequently the same for every router of that make or model it’s extremely important to change this to something unique.
 Do not give the password to anyone else unless there’s a good reason.

 Disable remote administration